 Useful terms and definitions

 - Motor car trader (‘car trader’): A person who carries on the business of trading in cars (s 3 MCT Act).
 A car trader must be licensed (s 7).
 You can tell if a seller is a licensed car trader (LMCT) by checking for signs at the dealership and advertisements with ‘LMCT’ followed by the car trader’s licence number.
-A private seller may be Treated by the law as if something is the case, even if that is not the reality.
-For example, children may be deemed to have the same home as their parents, whether they actually live there or not.
-Or a person may be deemed to have given their consent to something if they hear about it and do not object.
-Compare rebuttable. to be trading in cars if they sell four or more cars in a 12-month period (s 7A).
+A private seller may be deemed to be trading in cars if they sell four or more cars in a 12-month period (s 7A).

 - Registered operator: The person or corporation that owns or manages a car (reg 13 RSV Regulations).
-Note that the register at VicRoads does not provide Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of title (s 9B RS Act).
-It records the registered operator as the A person who makes decisions about medical treatment for a person who cannot give informed consent to it themselves.
-See also informed consent. for the car (s 3(1)).
+Note that the register at VicRoads does not provide evidence of title (s 9B RS Act).
+It records the registered operator as the person responsible for the car (s 3(1)).

 - Registration certificate: This is issued by VicRoads.
 It shows details including the name and address of the registered operator, the make of the car, its garage address, registration number, VIN (see below), engine or chassis number if there is no VIN, and the date the car is registered until (reg 41 RSV Regulations).